L4plac3/ANN/README.md

 Author: Filippo Guerranti <filippo.guerranti@student.unisi.it>

 I am a M.Sc. student in Computer and Automation Engineering at [University of Siena][unisi], [Department of Information Engineering and Mathematical Sciences][diism].
-This project is inherent the Machine Learning course held by prof. [Marco Gori][melacci].
+This project is inherent the Machine Learning course held by prof. [Marco Gori][gori].

 For any suggestion or doubts please contact me by email.